Lambdavirus: Taxonomy

+The genus also includes several unclassified viruses—including the corynephages β and ω, which infect Corynebacterium diphtheriae and carry the deadly diphtheria toxin.

 Structure

 Lambdaviruses are nonenveloped, with a head and tail.
 The head is about 60 nm in diameter, consisting of 72 capsomers (T=7, levo).

 Genome

 All species have been fully sequenced.
 They range between 42k and 49k nucleotides, with 56 to 73 proteins.